 You could be dealing with a viral infection or a pest issue.
 If this is the case, early detection is crucial.
 This is another reason to check your plants every single day.

 Whiteflies can be the culprit with pests, especially with house plants.
 Fruits and flowers will not develop on your plant with a white fly infestation.
 The growth of the plant will be stunted and if not taken care of, whiteflies can kill it altogether.

 There are a variety of different, natural ways that you can rid your plants of these pests.
 A mix of dish soap and water is the oldest trick in the book, but sometimes that just is not enough.
 A great organic product called Lost Coast Plant Therapy is another great option.
-It is safe to use on your plants all the way up until the last day of harvest.
+It is safe to use on your plants up until the last day of harvest.